mozilla-l10n/localizer-documentation/products/firefox_desktop/testing.md

 Photon is the redesigned UI that will ship in Firefox 57:
 * The hamburger menu will be replaced by a static dropdown menu.
 If you’re on Nightly and still see the old menu, make sure that `browser.photon.structure.enabled` is set to `true` in about:config (that’s the default value in Nightly 56 and later).
 * Test the *Overflow menu*: the `>>` symbol will appear automatically in the main toolbar when resizing the window to a small width.
 You can then pin an element to it, or add/remove items from the toolbar directly from their context menu.
 * Test the onboarding tour by clicking the small fox displayed in the left corner on the New tab.
 There are also onboarding notifications, displayed at the bottom of the page: you can cycle through them by opening multiple new tabs in a row.
-Note that the onboarding is currently not compatible with Activity Stream.